theonion/comcastifyjs/README.md

 With all this internet going around, sometimes you just want to experience the thrill of a long page load.
 Give your users the chance to enjoy a little slice of the future by slow loading your website's images with ComcastifyJS!

 ## Lets slow things down!
-1. Include comcastify.js on your page or use the latest version from our CDN:
+1. Include comcastify.js on your page, or use the latest version from our CDN:

     ```html
     <script src="http://code.onion.com/comcastify.js"></script>